samermegla/Marvel-Rivals-API/ip_info.md

 ## Description:
 Returns information about an IP address, including the 2 letter country code.
 By default, the API returns a predefined IP.

+It can be used to:
+-Determine client's IP
+-Identify the client's country
 ##

 ## URL: